 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who can read more challenging material is a child who will learn.
 The more a child learns, the more he or she will want to find out.

 The teaching of English enables pupils to speak and write fluently so that they can communicate their ideas and emotions to others.
 Through reading and listening, others can communicate with them and they will be able to access information in all subject areas.

 We teach reading through the synthetic phonics scheme ‘Read Write Inc’ and also through developing children’s comprehension of texts.
 We also aim to encourage reading for pleasure and a motivation to read.
 The role of parents is vital in developing good literacy skills and they are expected to support the work of the school.
 The children will bring reading books home on a regular basis.
 Parents are asked to hear their child read at home, comment on their progress and ensure that the books and reading records are returned to school every day.
 Books are also loaned from the school library on a weekly basis for children.
 Here at Christchurch Infants School we use a range of published reading schemes to form our collection of progressive, book banded, reading books.
-These include schemes such as Rigby Star, Oxford Reading Tree, Sunshine Spiral and many others.

 The government strongly recommend the use of synthetic phonics when teaching early literacy skills to children.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.